divbhasin/divbhasin/README.md

 ### Hi there 👋, my name is Divyam

 I am a 4th year CS student at the [University of Waterloo](https://uwaterloo.ca/).
-Most recently, I was a Software Development Intern (Infrastructure) at [PagerDuty](https://www.pagerduty.com/).
+I am currently working as a Software Development Intern at [Datadog](https://www.datadoghq.com/).
 As part of Hacktoberfest 2020, I made some open-source contributions to gitea, a self-hosted Git service.
 They are viewable [here](https://github.com/go-gitea/gitea/pulls?q=is%3Apr+author%3Adivbhasin+is%3Aclosed).

 I am interested in SWE intern opportunities for Fall 2021.